SandevDewthilina/ShoppingApp/README.md

 # ShoppingApp
-This app depicts the basic structure of a offline app for a store.
+This app depicts the basic structure of an offline app for a store.